danieldiamond/gitlab-analytics/README.md

 5. Once the job is finished, you can navigate to the DAG/Task instance to review the logs.

 Because we don't currently need to worry about storing long-term logs for our MRs, all local Airflow instances proxy to the same database (`airflow test`), we do not spin up a new postgres db for every MR/local instance of Airflow.
+There is also a `make help` command that describes what commands exist and what they do.

 #### Requirements for using Airflow in the MR workflow